-29. The purpose of the anti-collusion rule is to preserve the integrity and competitiveness of the auction process.
+- 29. The purpose of the anti-collusion rule is to preserve the integrity and competitiveness of the auction process.
 Just two days after the commencement of the Broadband PCS D, E, and F block auction, the Bureau warned "auction applicants who have applied for the same geographic areas . . . [to] avoid all discussions with each other which affect, or in their reasonable assessment, have the potential to affect their bids or bidding strategies."
 A few weeks later, the Bureau again emphasized to applicants that the anti-collusion rule prohibits them from "cooperating, collaborating, discussing, or disclosing in any manner the substance of their bids or bidding strategies."
 Further, the Commission has stressed that any bidder found in violation of the anti-collusion rule faces potential sanctions of license revocation or forfeiture and may even be prohibited from participating in future auctions.

-30. Here, US WEST concedes that the "[Ford/Baumbaugh] communications raise an issue under Section 1.2105(c) of the [Commission's] Rules."
-One of US WEST's vice presidents, who was also the head of the company's D, E, and F block auction team, disclosed
+81 - 30.
+The Commission rejects Western's contention that the subject disclosure and communications between Messrs.
+Ford and Baumbaugh during the auction do not violate the anticollusion rule set forth in Section 1.2105(c) of the Commission's Rules.
+Here, US WEST, a competing bidder in the auction, disclosed information about the company's bidding strategy concerning a particular market to Western through its vice president, an authorized bidding representative.
+The message, i.e., US WEST's bid in round 24 was mistakenly placed, is precisely the type of disclosure prohibited under the anti-collusion rule.
+The voice mail message revealed to Western that although US WEST was bidding in the market, US WEST was not interested in winning the Olympia, Washington BTA.
+Once the disclosure was made, Western was privy to information concerning US WEST's bidding strategy which was unavailable to other auction participants bidding on that market.
+Rather than reporting the incident to the Commission, Mr. Baumbaugh left a return voice mail message concerning the disclosure for Mr. Ford.
+Messrs.
+Baumbaugh and Ford subsequently engaged in a telephone discussion wherein US WEST's disclosure was referenced again.
+According to US WEST, the information was disclosed for the

-&lt;sup>70 Second Report and Order, 9 FCC Rcd at 2386-87.
+Second Report and Order, 9 FCC Rcd at 2386-87.

-&lt;sup>71 "Wireless Telecommunications Bureau Provides Guidance on the Anti-Collusion Rule for D, E, and F Block Bidders," Public Notice, DA 96-1460 (released August 28, 1996).
+79 Public Notice, Wireless Telecommunications Bureau Provides Guidance on the Anti-Collusion Rule for D, E, and F Block Bidders, DA 96-1460 (rel.
+August 28, 1996).

-&lt;sup>72 Letter from Kathleen O'Brien Ham, Chief, Auctions Division, to David L. Nace, Esq., 11 FCC Rcd 11363 (September 17, 1996).
+Letter from Kathleen O'Brien Ham, Chief, Auctions Division, to David L. Nace, Esq., 11 FCC Rcd 11363 (September 17, 1996).

-&lt;sup>73 Implementation of Section 309(j) of the Communications Act - Competitive Bidding, Fifth Report and Order, 9 FCC Rcd 5532, 5570-71 (1994) ("Fifth Report and Order").
+Implementation of Section 309(j) of the Communications Act - Competitive Bidding, Fifth Report and Order, 9 FCC Rcd 5532, 5570-71 (1994) ("Fifth Report and Order").
 The United States Department of Justice supported efforts by the Commission to minimize the risk of tacit collusion in the Commission's auctions.
 See Comments of the United States Department of Justice, dated October 8, 1997, in W.T.
 Docket No. 97-82 ("DOJ Comments"), at 2.